Harshith-16/DEEP-LEARNING-PROJECT/README.md

 # DEEP-LEARNING-PROJECT
-Computer aided diagnosis of breast cancer using neural networks.
+Computer aided diagnosis of breast cancer using neural networks